luketpeterson/atomspace-bootstrap-guide/contents/03_truth_values_and_evaluation.rst

 BORIS Let's ask the Atomspace a true/false question.
 "Is Fido an Animal?"

-BORIS.
-Some operations result in less truth or less certainty

-BORIS explain how to interpret the (stv 1 1) that is returned BORIS What to say about EvaluationLink??
+BORIS What to say about EvaluationLink??
 We've already introduced them above, GreaterThanLink is an EvalLink.

-Explain the theory behind different kinds of truth value.

 BORIS.
 Explain AnchorNodes and VariableLists